ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Deposits into an inmate’s account by phone are made by calling the toll free line 1–888–988–4PMT (4768).
 Ensure to provide the reference site ID 86 when prompted.
 Phone-in deposits are logged using a credit or debit card, and a service fee is charged per transaction.

 Alternatively, visitors may fund an inmate’s trust fund or commissary account online via the ConnectNetwork website.
 The depositor will need to create an account on the platform and add the appropriate facility and inmate to the account.
-Consequently, deposits can be made into the inmate’s trust fund account using debit or credit cards; transaction fees apply.
-Note, to make deposits using via any of these means; the depositors will have to provide the relevant inmate information.
+Consequently, deposits are generally made into the inmate’s trust fund account using debit or credit cards; transaction fees apply.
+Note, to make deposits using any of these means; the depositors will have to provide the relevant inmate information.

 For inmates at federal correctional facilities in Ohio, funds may be sent by MoneyGram, Western Union, or United States Post Service.
 Visit the BOP website to determine the details of funding a federal inmate’s account in Ohio.

-Similarly, for inmates incarcerated at jails in counties across Ohio, relatives must contact the Sheriff’s Office operating such jail to determine the appropriate means of funding an inmate’s account.
+Similarly, for inmates incarcerated at jails in counties across Ohio, relatives must contact the custodial Sheriff’s Office to determine the appropriate means of funding an inmate’s account.

 disclaimer